Chapter 4 BWV 7 Christ unser Herr zum Jordan kam

 (It is suggested that this chapter is read in conjunction with chapters 1, 2, 3 and 5).

 The opening movement to this cantata is, by any standards, a massively impressive musical statement, truly symphonic in scale, structure and the heroic grandeur of its ideas.
-Its proportions are largely determined by the chorale, a long one with nine phrases, including the repetition of the first two.
+Its proportions are largely determined by the chorale, a longish one with nine phrases, including the repetition of the first two.

-The sheer magnitude of this work is all the more amazing when it is recognized that it not written for one of the regular Sunday service but for an additional day of celebration, that of Saint John the Baptist.
-It is interesting to compare it with the other cantatas composed for this day, the much slighter C 167 (vol 1, chapter 7) and one of Bach’s last and finest cantatas C 30 (vol 3, chapter 52).
+The sheer magnitude of this work is all the more amazing when it is recognized that it not written for one of the regular Sunday services but for an additional day of celebration, that of Saint John the Baptist.
+It is interesting to compare it with the other cantatas composed for this day, the much slighter C 167 (vol 1, chapter 7) and one of Bach′s last and finest cantatas C 30 (vol 3, chapter 52).

 The text of the opening chorus tells us of Christ's coming to the River Jordan to take baptism and thereby to wash us of our sins.
-The instrumental forces comprise the usual strings and continuo supported by two oboes d'amore and a solo violin.
+The instrumental forces comprise the usual strings and continuo, supported by two oboes d'amore and a solo violin.

 This time the tenors take their turn to sing the elongated phrases of the chorale while the three other voices encompass it with a rich tapestry of contrapuntal textures.
 The freedom given to the sopranos by releasing them from the duty of carrying the chorale tune allows them to soar above the rest of the choir in some truly striking phrases.
 Theirs is the spiritual line that seems to float above the magnificent but earthbound waves of the mighty river.

-But all vocal parts declaim smooth flowing lines in clear contrast to the more forceful dotted rhythms that begin the movement and which the continuo relentlessly pursues.
+But all the vocal parts declaim smooth flowing lines in clear contrast to the more forceful dotted rhythms that begin the movement and which the continuo relentlessly pursues.